🤖 AI Tools

 UK AI Regulation After Brexit — How It Differs from EU (2026)

 The UK chose a different path from the EU on AI regulation.
 Instead of the EU’s prescriptive AI Act, the UK uses a principles-based framework with sector-specific guidance.
-Here’s what that means for developers.
+For developers building AI products, this creates a genuinely different compliance landscape depending on which side of the Channel your users sit.
+Here’s what that means in practice.

 UKEU